legoandmars/BeatSaberCustomNotes/README.md

 # Installation Instructions
 * Download the latest version of CustomNotes from any current mod manager.
-* You can also manually install the mod by downloading the (latest?) prebuilt "CustomNotes.dll" from the "Releases Tab" and copying it into your Beat Saber plugins folder.

 To change which note model is used, simply select a different note in the Mod settings for CustomNotes in-game, or press the "N" key.